Indevin are a New Zealand Contract Wine Processing Facility in Blenheim New Zealand.

-Two months later I was calling into a meeting, during which they analysed all the failures of the various systems and the big stand-out one was the inability of the winemaking software to cope with the companies requirements, at that meeting somebody asked me if I could write some more appropriate software and I uttered the never to be forgot 4 words that put me on the road to my biggest project..
+Two months later I was called into a meeting, during which they analysed all the failures of the various systems and the big stand-out one was the inability of the wine making software to cope with the companies requirements, at that meeting somebody asked me if I could write some more appropriate software and I uttered the never to be forgot 4 words that put me on the road to my biggest project..
 “A Piece of Piss!”

-Nine Months later, bullseye version 1 was released to do vintage 2009.
-Since that date Indevin have been constantly changing the system, the versions and even the name as they have grown in size and complexity until we are now at version 6 and regarded by a lot of people as possibly the best winemaking system out there.
+Nine Months later, bulls-i version 1 was released to do vintage 2009.
+Since that date Indevin have been constantly changing the system, the versions and even the name as they have grown in size and complexity until we are now at version 6 and regarded by a lot of people as possibly the best wine making system out there.

 The system has survived several Windows OS, Database and Server upgrades without incident and has had a raft of external reporting, ODBC, .NET, web and other programs bolted on by third parties (even a soft flap display for displaying current tonnes received in the staff canteen!) , and it is the full openness of the system and database schema make that possible and for Indevin to feel confident the system can accommodate any future task.

 As Indevin don’t have licencing charges the system also made it possible to take over and start operating the Montana Gisborne Winery (makers of NZ Famous Lindauer Wines) at almost no cost compared to a commercial system.